-The S.L.A. or Symbionese Liberation Army (SLA) were thrust into the spotlight after the kidnap of Patty Hearst, a media heiress, on February 4th 1974.
-They were a short lived urban militant group, operating from 1973 to 1975 and infamous for their bank robberies and murders during this period.
+The S.L.A. or Symbionese Liberation Army (SLA) were thrust into the spotlight after the kidnapping of Patty Hearst, a media heiress, on February 4th 1974.
+They were a short lived urban militant group, operating from 1973 to 1975, and infamous for their bank robberies and murders during this period.
 This letter was received ten days after Patty Hearst was kidnapped.
 It read:

 "Dear Mr Editor, Did you know that the initials SLAY (Symbionese Liberation Army) spell "sla", an old Norse word meaning "kill". a friend."

-Paul Avery, a San Francisco Chronicle journalist wrote many of the Zodiac articles, and without question the Zodiac would respond to many, in two cases personally, when the murderer mailed the Halloween Card on October 27th 1970 and the Pines Card on March 22nd 1971 and addressed them directly to the journalist.
-If we believe the Pines Card to be genuine correspondence from the Zodiac Killer, then his following two communications after a three year hiatus may very well have been influenced by Paul Avery as well.
+Paul Avery, a San Francisco Chronicle reporter wrote many of the Zodiac articles, and without question the Zodiac would respond to many, in two instances he personally addressed communication to Paul Avery, when the murderer mailed the 'Halloween' card on October 27th 1970 and the 'Pines' card on March 22nd 1971.
+If we believe the 'Pines' card to be genuine correspondence from the Zodiac Killer, then his following two communications after a three year hiatus may very well have been influenced by Paul Avery as well.

 The Exorcist letter was without doubt a response to the San Francisco Chronicle article entitled 'Weird Goings on at the Movies,' published on January 11th 1974, detailing the audience reaction to the recently released Exorcist movie in 1973.
 Eighteen days later the Zodiac responded stating it was "the best satirical comedy that I have ever seen."

 Then this letter arrived.
-Paul Avery became very interested in the Patty Hearst case, continuing to cover the major stories of the day and would get together with another Chronicle reporter Tim Findley to cover the unfolding Patty Hearst kidnapping and the exploits of the Symbionese Liberation Army, later going on to author a book alongside Vin McLellan called 'The Voices of Guns' about these events.
-This letter may very well have been Zodiac's response to Paul Avery yet again.
-If we start with the Halloween Card addressed to Paul Avery, this correspondence may likely have been the fifth letter in a row aimed at the San Francisco Chronicle in direct response to the renowned journalist.
+Paul Avery became very interested in the Patty Hearst case, continuing to cover the major stories of the day, and would collaborate with another Chronicle reporter Tim Findley to cover the unfolding Patty Hearst kidnapping and the exploits of the Symbionese Liberation Army.
+Paul Avery would later go on to author a book alongside Vin McLellan called 'The Voices of Guns' regarding these events.
+The SLA letter may very well have been Zodiac's response to Paul Avery yet again.
+If we start with the Halloween Card addressed to Paul Avery, then this correspondence may likely have been the fifth letter in a row aimed at the San Francisco Chronicle in direct response to the renowned journalist.